pjh/kubernetes-the-hard-way/docs/13-smoke-test.md

     spec:
       containers:
       - name: iis-servercore
-        image: microsoft/iis:windowsservercore-1803
+        image: microsoft/iis:windowsservercore-${WIN_VERSION}
       nodeSelector:
         beta.kubernetes.io/os: windows
+EOF
+}
 ```

-Then run:
+Note the `nodeSelector` field which tells the Kubernetes cluster to schedule
+the IIS pods on Windows nodes.

+To see the deployment status run:

 ```
+{
-kubectl create -f windows-iis-deployment.yaml watch -n 5 "kubectl get deployment iis-deployment && kubectl get pods"
+  kubectl create -f windows-iis-deployment.yaml watch -n 5 "kubectl get deployment iis-deployment && kubectl get pods -l \
+    app=iis"
+}
 ```

-After a few minutes you should see 2 available pods for the iis-deployment
+After a few minutes you should see 2 available pods for the `iis-deployment`
-and the two iis pods should enter status Running.
+and the two IIS pods should enter status Running.

 TODO: expand on this demo.
 See
 https://github.com/apprenda/kubernetes-ovn-heterogeneous-cluster/tree/master/demo